 Unfortunately, there are still children and adults who never learn the language due to lack of education or isolation.
 There is an ever-increasing need for qualified individuals to teach English as a second language, also known as ESL.
-ESL teachers can find positions ESL teaching locally or abroad, due to the global demand for English skills.
+ESL teachers can find ESL teaching positions locally or abroad due to the global demand for English skills.

-If you think you have patience and what it takes to help people learn to speak and read English, you might consider entering into this field.
+If you think you have patience and what it takes to help people learn to speak and read English, you might consider entering this field.

 ESL Teachers in English Speaking Countries

-It is quite common for schools to accept students who have either emigrated from a non-English speaking country or who live in a household where English is not spoken.
+It is quite common for schools to accept students who have emigrated from a non-English speaking country or who live in a household where English is not spoken.

 There might find native speakers of multiple languages in your classroom, and you might not be able to speak all of those languages.
 Develop alternate means of communication with them while you try to instruct them in the English language.
-Some schools have students who speak the other language, who can help teachers with interpretation.
+Some schools have students who speak the other language who can help teachers with interpretation.

-In some regions, you will need to be certified to teach ESL in addition to a generalist or subject area certification for your age group.
+In some regions, you will need to be certified to teach ESL in addition to a generalist or subject-area certification for your age group.
 Teachers with an ESL certification can teach in both generalist classrooms and classrooms populated by English language learners.
 In other places, there is no official ESL teaching certification.

 In these cases, schools are willing to employ anyone as an ESL teacher as long as they have a Bachelor’s degree and speak English as their native language.
 If you hold a teaching degree but have been unable to find a job in your subject area, you may increase your chances of obtaining a job by temporarily teaching ESL.